-(p) Earnings per ordinary share
+(o) Earnings per share

-The Group presents basic and diluted earnings per share data for its ordinary shares ("EPS").
+The Group presents basic earnings per share (EPS) data for its ordinary shares.

 Basic EPS is calculated by dividing the profit or loss attributable to ordinary shareholders of the Company by the weighted average number of ordinary shares outstanding during the period, adjusted for own shares held.